ca-schue/cnd-joboffers/README.md

   <summary><b>Career Service</b> (<a href=".documentation/career-service.md">detailed documentation</a>)</summary>

   - Contains main business logic to create, edit and delete job offers / job applications
-  - Has integration with the user-service over REST Api and Kafka events
+  - Has integration with the user-service over HTTP Api and Kafka events
   - Uses CQRS and Event-sourcing
 </details>